Sonatype Nexus Repository 3 Security Advisory

 Publicly available Nexus Repository instances are at greater risk and we have taken steps to mitigate this vulnerability in known public forge instances as well as providing remediation guidance to the overall Nexus Repository user community.

 The vulnerability associated with this advisory is fixed in Nexus 3.14 and above.
-The latest version of NXRM 3.x can be downloaded from:

 For detailed information on upgrade compatibility, please see:

 Sonatype thanks Dominik Schneider and Till Osswald, ERNW GmbH for responsibly reporting the identified issues and working with us as we addressed them.

 If you run into any problems, or have any questions/concerns, please contact us by filing a ticket at https://support.sonatype.com.

 Q: What is the risk associated with this vulnerability?

 A: An authenticated attacker with administrative privileges can inject and execute code on the server potentially affecting confidentiality, integrity, and availability.